 The Malian government leaders expressed their desperate need of arms for the Malian military, so they can stabilize the northern region.
 They noted there was a ship with the needed military supplies being held at the Port of Conakry in Guinea.
 President Traore had personally written a request, pleading for the ship’s release.
 The Economic Community of West African States (ECOWAS) was willing to send 3,000 troops to support Mali, if the UN would authorize the action.
 In my discussion with Foreign Minister Tieman Coulibaly, Minister of Administration Moussa Sinko, and Defense Minister Yamoussa Camara, they were in concert on the way forward.
 The election process had to be a priority, but at the same time they needed ECOWAS military support of the Malian troops, to subdue the radical Islamists.

 “There is an urgency to act to end the suffering of the people of Mali and to prevent a similar situation that would be even more complicated in the Sahel and the rest of the world,” stated Malian Prime Minister Cheick Modibo Diarra to the UN General Assembly.
-In the same Reuters article of September 27, 2012 “U.N. members divided over response to Mali crisis”, Niger’s Foreign Minister Mohammed Bazoum told UN members “that only an armed intervention supported by friendly powers could eradicate insecurity in the region”.
+In the same Reuters article of September 27, 2012 “U.N. members divided over response to Mali crisis,” Niger’s Foreign Minister Mohammed Bazoum told UN members “that only an armed intervention supported by friendly powers could eradicate insecurity in the region.”
 Even after similar remarks from other country leaders, Secretary Clinton still did not support military action, stating “In the end, only a democratically elected government will have the legitimacy to achieve a negotiated political settlement in northern Mali, end the rebellion and restore the rule of law.”
 The Reuters article further noted that, African Union Security Commissioner Ramtane Lamamra said that Mali’s Transitional Government was capable of dealing with the crisis, but needed international backing.
 President Hollande of France noted, “How can we organize elections when northern Mali is occupied by terrorist movements that don’t apply democracy.”
 UN Secretary-General Ban Ki-moon stated, “The United Nations was developing a strategy on the Sahel that would look as a whole at issues including security, response to large-scale crises, and the promotion of democratic governance.”